-Prior authorization programs are not intended to create barriers or limit access to services.
-Requiring prior authorization ensures member safety, promotes proper use of services and medications, and supports cost effective treatment options for members.
+Prior authorization is used to ensure member safety, encourage appropriate use of services and medications, and support cost effective treatment options for members.
+Moda Health may require using a preferred treatment center or provider for the treatment to be covered.
 Services requiring prior authorization are evaluated using evidence based criteria that align with medical literature, best practice clinical guidelines and guidance from the FDA.
-Moda Health will authorize medically necessary services, supplies or medications based upon the medical condition.
-Treatments are covered only upon medical evidence of need.
+Moda Health will authorize medically necessary services, supplies or medications based upon the member's medical condition.
+Treatments are covered only when there is medical evidence of need.